mgao6767/frds/README.md

 ### Import
 We start by importing relevant modules.

-Specifically, we import the `funda` class from the `frds.data.wrds.comp` library since the demo uses only the Fundamentals Annual dataset from Compustat via WRDS.
+Specifically, we import the `Funda` class from the `frds.data.wrds.comp` library since the demo uses only the Fundamentals Annual dataset from Compustat via WRDS.
 We next import the `setup` and `load` functions from `frds.io.wrds`, which are used to configure WRDS credentials and data management for WRDS datasets.

 ```Python
 from frds.data.wrds.comp import Funda